Request a quote

 What happens to my data if I have a notifiable disease?

-After your doctor or the laboratory reports the disease to the GGD, the doctor in charge of infectious diseases at the GGD will assess the risk of infection and whether measures are needed to protect public health.
+After your doctor or the laboratory has reported the disease to the Public Health Service (GGD), the GGD's infection control doctor will assess the risk of infection and whether measures are needed to protect public health.
 If so, the GGD will contact you.
-Sometimes it will ask for additional information, but the GGD may also want to discuss which measures should be taken.
-For example, tracing the source of the infection, giving medication to contacts or giving hygiene advice.
+Sometimes it will ask for additional information, but the Public Health Service may also want to discuss what measures should be taken.
+Consider, for example, locating the source of infection, giving medication to contacts or giving hygiene advice.

 The GGD then reports the notifiable infectious disease to the Infectious Disease Control Centre (CIb) of the RIVM National Institute for Public Health and the Environment.
 This is done pseudonymously.
 Your personal details are therefore not known to the RIVM.